dotnet/docs/docs/framework/winforms/advanced/types-of-coordinate-systems.md

  You can use the <xref:System.Drawing.Graphics.PageUnit%2A> property of the <xref:System.Drawing.Graphics> class to specify a unit of measure other than the pixel.

 > [!NOTE]
->  You cannot set the <xref:System.Drawing.Graphics.PageUnit%2A> property to <xref:System.Drawing.GraphicsUnit>, as this is not a physical unit and will cause an exception.
+>  You cannot set the <xref:System.Drawing.Graphics.PageUnit%2A> property to <xref:System.Drawing.GraphicsUnit.World>, as this is not a physical unit and will cause an exception.

  The following example draws a line from (0, 0) to (2, 1), where the point (2, 1) is 2 inches to the right and 1 inch down from the point (0, 0):